 Students will spend 4 days in the field and activities are likely to include the following (weather permitting):

 – Plan and implement grazing strategies and assess impact

-- Learn about ecosystem processes and soil health indicators
+– Learn about ranch ecosystem processes and soil health indicators

 APPLICATIONS CLOSED FOR 2021-2022, check back at end of August 2022

 Research Assistant Program: A partner-driven project that matches students with western leaders in need of conservation assistance in order to develop practical solutions.